cryptocompress/pi.classee_body.ee_addon/README.markdown

 `<body{exp:classee_body}>`

 That's it.
-You'll now get a classed-up `<body>` tag using URI segments, the current member group, and type of archive page (category, paged, or monthly).
+You'll now get a classed-up `<body>` tag using URI segments, the current member group, type of archive page (category, paged, or monthly), browser and platform.

 For example, if the current URI was: